edward0181/android_device_samsung_a13ve/README.md

-## Recovery Device Tree for the Samsung Galaxy A13 - SM-A137F (MTK)
+## Recovery Device Tree for the Samsung Galaxy A13 - SM-A137F (MTK) - TESTING

+Mounting /Data is still failing, as we need encryption blobs in A13. ***WIP***

+Thanks @physwizz for compressed kernel Image.gz!!!

 ## How-to compile it: